umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Licensing/index.md

 ## Getting an Umbraco Plumber License

-If you want to buy a Plumber license, please reach out to the sales team through **suits@umbraco.com**.
+If you want to buy an Umbraco Plumber license, reach out to the sales team at **suits@umbraco.com**.